-In this section we want to show how to change some Linux kernel settings of our OSELAS.BSP-Pengutronix-Generic-2011.11.oproject.
+In this section we want to show how to change some Linux kernel settings of our OSELAS.BSP-Pengutronix-Generic-2012.12.0project.

 First of all, we run

 '''

 $ ptxdist menuconfig kernel

 '''

 This command will start the kernel's Kconfig.
 For this example we want to enable USB host support in the kernel.
 To do so, we navigate to: